What is IFRS 16 / AASB 16? The complete guide for finance teams (2026)

 How do finance and property teams collaborate on lease accounting?

 Effective finance-property collaboration on lease accounting requires three things: shared data, defined handoff processes, and a common system both teams actually use.
 The most common failure mode is two teams maintaining separate records (property in a spreadsheet or property management system, finance in an ERP or dedicated accounting tool) and reconciling them manually each month-end.
 This creates duplication, introduces errors at every data entry point, and means that any change has to be communicated, re-entered, and reconciled before it flows through to the accounting.
 A better model is a single platform where property records lease events and finance sees those events reflected automatically in the accounting.
 When property updates a rent review outcome, finance's calculation updates.
 When finance runs month-end journals, they reflect the current commercial reality of the lease.
-See our detailed guide on how property managers can align lease data with finance for a practical breakdown of what this looks like in practice.
+See our detailed guide on aligning finance and property lease data.

 What causes lease data discrepancies between property and finance systems?